We collected for you the Top 10 project management interview questions with tips and tricks on how to answer them.

-“My co-workers will tell you that I am a team player and a colleague they can count on to pull his weight whether it’s a normal day or we’re in a crunch.”
+“My co-workers will tell you that I am a team player and a colleague they can count on to pull their weight whether it’s a normal day or we’re in a crunch”.

-3- Tell me about your Previous Experience?
+3- Tell me about your Previous Experience.

-Start about a complex project you managed from start to finish to get the interviewer feel your strongest points and skills.
-Look for examples of successful delivery while keeping everything on time, within budget and to specifications.
-However, a project rarely goes exactly to plan, so finding out about times when things did not go so well and how he coped, adapted and learned are equally important.
-This is very famous question on a project management interview.
+Start about a complex project you managed from start to finish to get the interviewer to feel your strongest points and skills.
+Look for examples of successful delivery while keeping everything on time, within budget, and to specifications.
+However, a project rarely goes exactly to plan, so finding out about times when things did not go so well and how he coped, adapted, and learned are equally important.
+This is a very famous question in a project management interview.

 4-What is your definition of success?

-Use a work related example and keep your answer short and to the point.“In my opinion and as it relates to the workplace, success is a measurable variable.
+Use a work-related example and keep your answer short and to the point.“In my opinion and as it relates to the workplace, success is a measurable variable.
 If you don’t measure your accomplishments, success is lost.
 Success can be tied to everything you do each day.
 If I plan to accomplish 3 tasks before the end of the day and I do so, then I have been successful.
-Success simply means accomplishing what you set out to do within the parameters you specify, whether they be time, money or learning, etc.”
+Success simply means accomplishing what you set out to do within the parameters you specify, whether they be time, money, learning, etc.”.

 Make sure that you come up with at least one incident where employees and superiors had differences in thought and you were instrumental in changing the scenario.

 The basic sequence is determined by what activities should be carried out first and what should follow.
 Unconnected tasks/activities can be sequenced in parallel to reduce project time.
-Most optimized sequencing would give you the best possible time needed given the resources allocation is ideal and there are no constraints there.
-Scheduling is done from activities list prepared after WBS has been finalized.
+Most optimized sequencing would give you the best possible time needed given the resource allocation is ideal and there are no constraints there.
+Scheduling is done from the activities list prepared after WBS has been finalized.

 7-Are you PMP certified?
-If you are not certified do you have a desire to attain a PMP certification?
+If you are not certified, do you have a desire to attain a PMP certification?

 8-What is EVM, earned value management?

-At every monitoring point the planned value (PV), earned value (EV) and actual cost (AC) are monitored.
+At every monitoring point the planned value (PV), earned value (EV), and actual cost (AC) are monitored.
 PMB, performance measurement baseline is the aggregation of all planned values.
 Variances from baselines are determined and Schedule variance (SV) and cost variance (CV) are calculated.
 If earned value is equal to the planned value then the project is achieving what it is supposed to.
-If there is schedule or cost variance is significant, appropriate action needs to be taken to correct the slips.
-Estimate at completion (EAC) is estimated and compared with budget at completion.
+If there is a schedule or cost variance is significant, appropriate action needs to be taken to correct the slips.
+Estimate at completion (EAC) is estimated and compared with a budget at completion.
 In case there is a slip, the cost consequences will be known.